 Once all of the internal tests are completed, Emirates plans to launch the biometric processing at all key customer points throughout the airport.
 Officials hope the new security measures improve customer experience and flow through the facility.

 No fees are charged to clients, as we get paid by suppliers when clients travel.
-The only exception to this is when clients cancel after assistance has been provided and bookings are confirmed with deposit.
-In this case, a planning service fee of $250 will be charged for individual reservations or $500 for groups reservation.
+The only exception to this is when clients cancel after bookings are confirmed with deposit and assistance has been provided.
+In this case, a service fee of $250 will be charged for individual reservations or $500 for groups.